aembke/fred.rs/docs/README.md

 * It requires Tokio.
 * It does not support `no-std` builds.
 * The parsing layer uses a zero-copy parser based on [bytes](https://crates.io/crates/bytes) types.
-If you're willing to use these types then the library imposes almost no additional storage overhead.
-For example, by using `Bytes` as the primary input and output type with commands callers can entirely avoid additional allocations of these values.
+If you use these types then the library imposes almost no additional storage overhead.
+For example, by using `Bytes` or `Str` as the primary input and output type with commands callers can avoid any additional allocations of these values.
 The response `Bytes` will be an owned view into the [Tokio socket buffer](https://docs.rs/tokio-util/latest/tokio_util/codec/trait.Decoder.html#tymethod.decode).
 * The primary request-response happy path is lock free, nor is the caller required to use one.
 The client uses Tokio message passing features, atomics, and [crossbeam queue](https://crates.io/crates/crossbeam-queue) types as alternatives.
 This creates a nice developer experience and is pretty fast.
 * The public interface is generic and supports strongly and stringly-typed usage patterns.
 * There's a fallback interface for sending any commands to the server.